Tag: family history

 Marriage and Family

-He met Magdalena Pickle and they married in 1810.
+He met Magdalena Pickle, and they married in 1810.
 They settled in Montgomery, New York.
 The 6 children were born here.
 In 1822, the family moved to Amboy, New York.
 He bought some land, built a home, and had a wonderful garden filled with maple trees.
 The 6 more children were born here.

 The family moved west to Ohio, selling their home in Amboy, in 1830.
 Here was baptized into the church of Jesus Christ of Latter-day Saints in 1831.
 In December of that year, he left for a mission for the church.
 He moved his family to Far West, Missouri.
 They were excited to join the saints.
 The dream was temple work and being eternally sealed together.
 Here, the temple site was dedicated, but never completed.